 - Restricted foot movement

-- Back, knee, or ankle pain
+- Back, knee or ankle pain

 Plantar fasciitis is caused by the inflammation of the fibers that run along the bottom of your foot.
 This condition may be caused by wearing flat shoes or by being on your feet for long periods of time.
 The classic symptom of plantar fasciitis is the pain in the heel area when walking, especially when you get up in the morning or after sitting for awhile then walking.

-Number 5: Platform Shoes
+5. Platform Shoes

 Depending on the design, these shoes may combine the danger of various shoe types.
 For instance, platforms are often set up like high heels.
 In other cases, they might have minimal arch support.
 Also, the risk for ankle injury might be at its peak with platform shoes.
 If you twist your ankle wearing these, you have a greater distance between your feet and the floor.
 This means your ankle gets leveraged out of place more severely if you twist your ankle while wearing platforms.
 The extra distance can increase the risk of an ankle fracture.

-Number 6: Any Shoe Too Small
+6. Any Shoe That is Too Small

 Smart Footwear Solutions

 When choosing footwear, consider these guidelines in order to avoid problems: